Porthmadog: Governance

-There are two tiers of local government covering Porthmadog, at community (town) and county level, with both councils using Welsh as their primary language: Cyngor Tref Porthmadog (Porthmadog Town Council) and Cyngor Gwynedd (Gwynedd Council).
+There are two tiers of local government covering Porthmadog, at community (town) and county level, with both councils using Welsh as their primary language: Cyngor Tref Porthmadog ('Porthmadog Town Council') and Cyngor Gwynedd ('Gwynedd Council').
 The town council meets at Y Ganolfan, a community centre on High Street adjoining the harbour bridge.
 The building also incorporates the town's tourist information centre.

 From 1950 to 2010, Porthmadog was part of Caernarfon parliamentary constituency.
 In 2010 the town became part of the Dwyfor Meirionnydd constituency.
-In the Senedd, it has since 2007 formed part of Dwyfor-Meirionnydd constituency.
+In the Senedd, it has since 2007 formed part of Dwyfor Meirionnydd constituency.
 It is represented by Mabon ap Gwynfor.
 It forms part of the electoral region of Mid and West Wales.

 Administrative history

 The Porthmadog area historically formed part of the parish of Ynyscynhaiarn (or Ynyscynhaearn).
 The parish church was St Cynhaearn's Church, which stands in an isolated location 2.5 miles west of Porthmadog.
 The parish was in two separate parts: an eastern part including the Porthmadog and Tremadog area, and a western part which included the parish church and the village of Pentrefelin.
 The small parish of Treflys separated the two parts of Ynyscynhaiarn parish.
 Ynyscynhaiarn formed part of the ancient commote of Eifionydd, which in 1284 was made part of the new county of Caernarfonshire under the Statute of Rhuddlan.

-Following the development of Porthmadog and neighbouring Tremadog in the early nineteenth century, there was a need for more formal structures of local government.
+Following the development of Porthmadog and neighbouring Tremadog in the early 19th century, there was a need for more formal structures of local government.
 In 1858 the parish of Ynyscynhaiarn was made a local board district, governed by an elected local board.
 Such local board districts were reconstituted as urban districts under the Local Government Act 1894.
 In 1896 the western part of Ynyscynhaiarn, which was known as the township of Uwchyllyn, was transferred to the parish of Treflys, leaving the reduced parish and urban district of Ynyscynhaiarn just covering the eastern part of the old parish, which included Porthmadog and Tremadog.

 In 1915 the county council changed the urban district's name from Ynyscynhaiarn to Portmadoc at the urban district council's request.
 In 1934 part of the area was transferred to Dolbenmaen and a smaller area was taken in from Treflys, which was abolished.
 The urban district council changed the official spelling of the name from Portmadoc to Porthmadog at a meeting on 9 May 1972.

 Porthmadog Urban District was abolished in 1974 under the Local Government Act 1972.
 A community called Porthmadog was created instead, covering the area of the abolished urban district.
 District-level functions passed to Dwyfor District Council, which was in turn replaced in 1996 by Gwynedd Council.